plblum/jivs/README.md

 A form can start with the model's rules and adapt them to its own needs.
 This is a central use case of Jivs and keeping business logic separate from the UI.

-The form _must_ subclass from the model's rules class and implement the `IAdaptModelRulesToForm` interface, even if its `adaptToForm()` method is left empty.
-That step ensures the model's use of `PropertyValueHosts` is switched to `InputValueHosts`.
+The form _should_ subclass from the model's rules class and implement the `IAdaptModelRulesToForm` interface, even if its `adaptToForm()` method is left empty.
+This ensures that error messages originally written for business logic are replaced by the user interface's own library even before adaptToForm() does its work.

 In this example, the form developer subclasses `PersonModelRules` and adds labels for the UI.
-Inside `adaptToForm()`, the form works with those fields through `input()` so it can apply input-specific configuration.

 ```ts
 class PersonEditFormRules